Black Lake, Glacier Gorge Trailhead, Rocky Mountain National Park, Colorado

 - N40 15.932 W105 38.395 — 4.85 miles : Black Lake - east edge

-- Arrive early to secure parking, avoid crowds and afternoon thunderstorms.
+- Arrive early to secure parking, avoid crowds and afternoon storms.
 Be mindful of changing weather and get below treeline before storms develop.
 Note that the gorge's high walls can block your view of approaching weather from the south and west.

 - Jewel Lake's attractive shoreline - especially the west side - affords comparable views but appreciably more solitude than Mills Lake.